Roselle, Illinois: Economy

 There are three main commercially zoned areas in the village.
 One is along the southern border of the town along Lake Street (U.S. Route 20), the second is in the center of the village near the historical center of Park Street and Irving Park Road (Illinois Route 19).
 In 2005, a new downtown business development opened along the Soo Line Railroad tracks just north of the town center (Main Street Station).
 The third is along Nerge Road, the northern edge of the village.
 Plans are currently underway for the redevelopment of the Downtown District in addition to Main Street Station.
 The several phase project is collectively known as Village Crossing.
 Roselle is home to Lynfred Winery, established in 1979.
 What started off as a retirement hobby by Fred and Lynn Koehler, now producing over 120 varietals of wine and over 50,000 cases of wine yearly.

 Education

 Roselle is served by Lake Park Community High School District 108.
 Portions of western Roselle are served by Keeneyville School District 20, whose Waterbury Elementary school is located in Roselle.
 Parts of eastern Roselle are served by Medinah School District 11, whose middle school is located in the village.
-Parts of northern Roselle fall within Schaumburg School Districts 54 and southern within Bloomingdale School District 13.
+Parts of northern Roselle fall within Schaumburg School Districts 54 and southern within Bloomingdale School District 13, while central Roselle is served by District 12.

 Non-public elementary schools in Roselle include St. Walter Catholic School, Trinity Lutheran and Medinah Baptist.